Mine rescue chamber

 Refuge chambers need to be sealed to prevent the ingress of toxins such as smoke contaminating the breathable air within the chamber.
 The sealed area has a closed circuit breathing apparatus; where carbon dioxide and other toxins are removed, oxygen is added, and temperature and humidity are maintained, all while protecting occupants from the external threat.

 The capacity and duration can vary depending on the chamber build.
 Communication equipment is also available.
 The chambers are required to be located in close proximity to worker areas.

-Permanent Refuge Chambers
+Permanent refuge chambers

-Permanent Refuge Chambers are created by sealing a concrete room that is formed in the mine.
+Permanent refuge chambers are created by sealing a concrete room that is formed in the mine.
 This system stands out as the most economical solution for large number of personnel underground at any one time.
-Permanent Refuge Chambers can be used for secondary purposes such as refectory, first aid room and meeting point for the personnel.
+Permanent refuge chambers can be used for secondary purposes such as refectory, first aid room and meeting point for the personnel.

-Hard Rock Mining
+Hard rock mining

 Hard rock mining involves uncovering and extracting non-fuel metal and mineral deposits of solid ores or eroded deposits in stream beds.
 Eleven common minerals mined are copper, gold, iron ore, lead, molybdenum, phosphate rock, platinum, potash, silver, uranium, and zinc.
 In this mining method, refuge chambers can be moved to the required area of the mine.

 Examples of refuge chamber legislation include: